Updated on: 11/19/2019

 A personal injury attorney can be a go-between who handles issues with the insurance company while the victim recovers.
 They can also investigate the circumstances of an accident; insurance companies will sometimes attempt to claim that a victim is at fault for their own injuries and doesn’t deserve compensation.

-If you or your loved one has been severely injured in a pedestrian accident, it’s time to speak with a personal injury attorney.
-Most personal injury attorneys work on a contingency fee basis; you won’t be handed a bill just for speaking with a lawyer, and their fees will come out of the money from the final settlement, not out of your bank account.
+If you or your loved one has been severely injured in a pedestrian accident, it’s time to speak with an experienced attorney.
+Most personal injury lawyers work on a contingency fee basis; you won’t be handed a bill just for speaking with a lawyer, and their fees will come out of the money from the final settlement, not out of your bank account.